As I pulled into Petty Boulevard I could see the immense track beyond. I had made it to this legendary track to see the raceway’s museum.

 The first cars to greet me were a pair of classics from the very early days of Stock Car racing.
-In those days a racer a racer might as often as not buy a car off the showroom floor and change the tires and spark plugs and go racing.
+In those days a racer might as often as not buy a car off the showroom floor and change the tires and spark plugs and go racing.
 That is just what Johnny Mantz did in 1950.
 Even though he qualified slowest of the field of seventy-five cars he made his way to the lead by lap 50 and won the 400 lap race on the 1.25 mile Darlington circuit.

 The Hudson Hornet was an amazing car of its day.
 Hudson dropped the body low on the frame giving it a low center of gravity and made the most powerful flat-head V8 ever.
 With its “Twin-H Power” the 7X engine and the Hudsons dominated stock car racing in the early 1950’s.